Mom wants to exclude bride’s BFF from the wedding party

 Um… what?
 Is this woman for real?

-Mallory Ortberg, the voice behind the Dear Prudence column, responded by admitting that she’s having a hard time wrapping her head around the question – which is putting it very mildly because we want to respond with “WTF is wrong with you?”
+Daniel Mallory Ortberg, the voice behind the Dear Prudence column, responded by admitting that he’s having a hard time wrapping his head around the question – which is putting it very mildly because we want to respond with “WTF is wrong with you?”

 Ortberg did throw some shade and suggest that the monster-of-the-bride – er, mother-of-the-bride – reread the letter and ask herself if she might sound like a villain in a Reese Witherspoon movie.
 (Spoiler alert: she does.)